Tumut Two Dam

 Tumut Two Dam or Tumut Two (/ˈtjuːmət/) is a major ungated concrete gravity dam across the upper reaches of the Tumut River in the Snowy Mountains of New South Wales, Australia.
-The dam's main purpose is for the generation of hydro-power and is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 and now run by Snowy Hydro.
+The dam, whose main purpose is to generate hydro-power, is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 and afterwards run by Snowy Hydro.

 The impounded reservoir is called the Tumut Two Reservoir, or less formally, the Tumut Two Pondage.

 Location and features

 Completed in 1961, Tumut Two Dam is a major dam, located approximately 3 km west of Cabramurra.
 The dam was constructed by a consortium comprising Kaiser-Walsh-Perini-Raymond based on engineering plans developed by the Snowy Mountains Hydroelectric Authority and the United States Bureau of Reclamation under contract from the Snowy Mountains Hydroelectric Authority.

 The dam wall comprising 48 m3 of concrete is 46 m high and 119 m long.
 At 100% capacity the dam wall holds back 2677 ML of water.
 The surface area of Tumut Two Reservoir is 182 ha and the catchment area is 396 km2.
 The spillway is capable of discharging 2152 m3/s.